-To build MEL’s scholarly editions and the critical archive that contains them, we have created and are developing a suite of open-source tools designed for textual editing (TextLab), content and metadata management (MELCat), contextual annotation and publication (Juxta Editions), mapping (Itinerary), and assembling images and texts (Melville ReMix).
-TextLab, MELCat, and Juxta Editions are independent entities, but in MEL they are an integrated editorial network.
-Click to view a work flow chart of this integration.
+In building MEL, we have developed a suite of archival, editorial, and workspace tools in collaboration with Hofstra IT, MIT, Hofstra’s Digital Research Center (DRC), and Performant Software Solutions.
+Together on one platform, these open-source, user-friendly tools are designed for textual editing (TextLab), content and metadata management (MELCat), OCR, collation, contextual annotation, and publication (Juxta Editions), mapping over time (Itinerary), and assembling images and texts (Melville ReMix).
+While each tool is an independent entity, in MEL they are an integrated editorial network.
+[Click to view a work flow chart of this integration.]

 MEL’s tool for transcribing and collating manuscript and print texts in revision also generates for each work a base version, diplomatic transcription, and revision sequence & narration annotations.
 TextLab output is uploaded to Juxta Editions, via GitHub.

 MEL’s cataloguing and indexing tool enables editors to enter images, texts, and metadata related to Artworks, Persons, Places, Events, Texts, and Maps.
 Annotations created in Juxta Editions include links to MELCat entries.
 Users of Itinerary also store data related to map places, routes, and annotations in MELCat.
 We will use MELCat to enter metadata on Melville’s art print collection for our proposed Print Collection project